ajaivasudeve/sku-vision/docs/documentation.md

 ## 🚀 Summary

 The objective of this project was to develop a modular system for product detection and grouping from retail shelf images.
 The system was required to identify individual product instances and group visually similar items under shared cluster identifiers.
-Given the 24-hour delivery timeline, the design emphasized speed of implementation, clean modularity, and computational efficiency.

 ---